cakephp/authentication/docs/en/identifiers.rst

 -  **resolver**: The identity resolver.
 Default is ``Authentication.Orm`` which uses CakePHP ORM.
--  **hashAlgorithm**: The algorithm used to hash the incoming token with before compairing it to the ``tokenField``.
+-  **hashAlgorithm**: The algorithm used to hash the incoming token with before comparing it to the ``tokenField``.
 Recommended value is ``sha256``.
 Default is ``null``.

 JWT Subject